feross/express-sitemap-xml/README.md

 [standard-image]: https://img.shields.io/badge/code_style-standard-brightgreen.svg
 [standard-url]: https://standardjs.com

-### Serve sitemap.xml from a list of URLs in Express
+### Express middlware to serve `sitemap.xml` from a list of URLs

+Create an Express middleware that serves `sitemap.xml` from a list of URLs.

 This package automatically handles sitemaps with more than 50,000 URLs.
 In these cases, multiple sitemap files will be generated along with a "sitemap index" to